Staying with a nomadic family at Song Kol Lake, Kyrgyzstan.

 Hike or wander the lake shore

 Perhaps, because apart from the iconic yurts on the pasture, it really is so untouched.
-It feels extreme just being in such a remote space and at such altitude as well.
+And it feels extreme just being in such a remote space and at such altitude as well.

 Time to refill the fresh water for cooking and washing at the camp.

-You can’t seriously arrive at Song Kol and not embrace the lifestyle.
-It couldn’t really be much further from life at home, in that no matter what the family were doing – even tending to daily jobs – its fascinating.
+You can’t seriously arrive at Song Kol Lake and not embrace the lifestyle.
+It couldn’t really be much further from life at home in that no matter what the family were doing – even tending to daily jobs – it’s fascinating.

 We spent the best part of the morning learning how they make kumyz (fermented mares milk) and having a go churning the cows milk and making it into butter.